 Board of Trustees, Indiana University

-Effective July 1, 2014, the mandatory retirement age for individuals holding administrative positions that are bona fide executive or high policymaking positions shall be increased to age 67 so that such persons must retire from their administrative positions at the end of the academic year in which they turn 67.
-On occasion it may be determined that other positions may be bona fide executive or high policymaking positions and, therefore, subject to administrative retirement at the specified age.
+- On occasion, it may be determined that other positions may be bona fide executive or high policymaking positions and, therefore, subject to administrative retirement at the specified age.
 The determination whether an administrative position is a bona fide executive or high policymaking position will be made based upon the authority and responsibilities of the position and applicable legal standards.
-The determination will be made by the President and the individual holding the position will be notified of the determination as soon as it is made.
+The determination will be made by the President, in consultation with the Vice President and General Counsel, and the individual holding the position will be notified of the determination as soon as it is made.

-Where administrative officers also hold tenured faculty or library rank, they can continue to serve in their non-administrative capacity.
+- Where administrative officers also hold tenured faculty or library rank, they may continue to serve in their non-administrative capacity.

-The University may waive the requirement for administrative retirement.
-The waiver must be approved by the President of the University or, in case of the waiver of the retirement requirement for the President, by The Board of Trustees of Indiana University.
-Waivers shall be for one year or for another specified period and may be extended on a year-to-year basis, if approved by the President, or, in case of the waiver of the retirement requirement for the President, by The Board of Trustees.
+- The university may waive the requirement for administrative retirement.
+The waiver must be approved by the President or, in case of the waiver of the retirement requirement for the President, by the Board of Trustees of Indiana University.
+Waivers shall be for one year or for another specified period and may be extended on a year-to-year basis, if approved by the President or, in case of the waiver of the retirement requirement for the President, by the Board of Trustees.

-This policy is applicable only to the named positions and shall not be extended to other positions unless they are approved by the President or are newly created positions.
+- This policy is applicable only to the named positions and shall not be extended to other positions unless they are approved by the President in accordance with Paragraph B. or are newly created positions.